Blaine Robison, M.A.

 5 And having entered into the tomb, they saw a young man sitting at the right, wearing a white robe; and they were amazed.

 And: Grk. kai, conj. having entered: Grk. eiserchomai, aor. act. part., to go or enter into a place. into the tomb: Grk. mnēmeion, See the note on verse 2 above.
-Lane suggests the inner chamber was six or seven feet square and about the same height (586). they saw: Grk. horaō, aor., to behold with the eyes. a young man: Grk. neaniskos, a young man.
+Lane suggests the inner chamber was six or seven feet square and about the same height (586). they saw: Grk. horaō, aor., to perceive physically with the eye. a young man: Grk. neaniskos, a young man.
 The parallel passages indicate the women saw an angel (Matt 28:2, 5; Luke 24:23; John 20:12).
 Angels figure prominently in Scripture as ministering spirits (Mark 1:13; Heb 1:14) and are far different from the Hollywood depiction and popular assumptions about angels.
 Although angels appear as human in Scripture (Josh 5:13; Judg 13:6; Dan 9:21; 12:6), angels are not glorified humans that earn status in heaven by doing good works on earth.
 All individual angels mentioned in Scripture have masculine names or descriptions, contrary to popular art and media, which sometimes depicts them as female.

 sitting: Grk. kathēmai, pres. mid. part., to be at rest on the haunches, to take a seat. at the right: Grk. dexios, to the right as a direction. wearing: Grk. periballō, perf. mid. part., to cover around, to be covered with an article of clothing. a white: Grk. leukos, having impressive brightness, frequently associated with garments and ordinarily translated as white.
 The brightness was a manifestation of the angel's glory. robe: Grk. stolē, robe, especially a long-flowing robe. and they were amazed: Grk. ekthambeō, aor. pass., to cause to be overwhelmed emotionally, to be bewildered or stunned.
 The women were likely surprised by the angel sitting nonchalantly on the surface where Yeshua had been laid and then by the brightness of his appearance.